haofanwang/ControlNet-for-Diffusers/README.md

 # ControlNet + Inpainting

 This is to support ControlNet with the ability to only modify a target region instead of full image just like [stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting).
+For now, we provide the condition (pose, segmentation map) beforehands, but we will add detectors soon so that the process can be automated.

 We have provided the [required pipeline](https://github.com/haofanwang/ControlNet-for-Diffusers/blob/main/pipeline_stable_diffusion_controlnet_inpaint.py) for usage.
 But please note that this file is fragile without complete testing, we will consider support it in diffusers framework formally later.